WORDS BY STEPHEN YU

 Fashion Instagrammer from France

 First of all, I really loved sacai as a brand before Nike started to collaborate with them.
 I like the way all of the clothes are timeless yet innovative, the pieces play with the juxtaposition of various elements and the contrast between textures and fabrics.
 I remember the first time I heard about the Nike x sacai collaboration was during the S/S 19 Paris fashion week, I instantly fell in love with the shape and aesthetic of the shoes.
 I told myself ‘you really need these’!
-I’m really happy I managed to get my favourite colourway.
+I’m really happy I managed to get my favorite colorway.

 These shoes are really easy to wear, they go with so many different fits due to their futuristic aesthetic.
 I love to wear these sneakers with a large pant, they look very good with the double soles.
-I always style my sacai’s in an easy way, I just coordinate colours!
+I always style my sacai’s in an easy way, I just coordinate colors!
 As you can see in the picture I’m wearing a Nike yellow sweatshirt with green jogging pants.
 I really love to add luxury accessories with streetwear clothes, here I paired the outfit with a scarf and bag from the Louis Vuitton x Murakami collaboration made some years ago.

 Sizing & Fit: